 - Catherine Walker, Childcare Manager, Priesthills Nursery

 Staff development is more than just an off-site course once a year.
-It’s also about giving staff a chance to learn off one another.
+It’s also about giving staff a chance to learn from one another.
+For example,

 You need to balance the skill sets in the room.
 If you’ve got somebody who is really lively then you can balance them with someone who is more nurturing.
 If it doesn’t work, then you can always change it.